Two-phase free boundary problems for a class of fully nonlinear double-divergence systems: Introduction

-where $h$ is a parameter that represents the thickness of the ribbon, and $M$(for membrane) and $B$(bending) are symmetric tensors with physical interpretations.
-Even though $M$ depends only on lower-order terms, $B$ depends on the Hessian of $u$, see \cite{KO2018}.
-An interesting case is in the analysis of the behaviour as $h$ approaches zero.
+where $\mathrm{e}(u)$ is the linear strain, and the ribbon is twisted by an amount $\omega$ around the $x_2$ axis, and allowed to compress by an amount $\frac{1}{2} \omega^2 \xi^2 l$, where $0<\xi<\frac{1}{2}$.
+Even though ${\mathcal M}$ depends only on lower-order terms, ${\mathcal B}$ depends on the Hessian of $v$.
+An interesting case is in the analysis of the behavior as $h$ approaches zero.
 Also, the analysis of blister patterns in thin films on compliant substrates in \cite{BK2015} is an example where higher-order functionals arise in the setting of mechanics of solids.